 Voluntary coverages, such as flood insurance, may cost you more up-front but prove to be invaluable if you live in a flood or hurricane-prone location.
 Stay informed about what your homeowners insurance policy will include so you don’t find yourself vulnerable when disaster strikes.

 The top home insurance companies in New York

-Because the most affordable or most popular insurance options are not always the best suited for your circumstances, it’s important to shop around for home insurance quotes from a range of carriers.
+Because the most affordable or most popular insurance options are not always the best suited for your circumstances, it is important to shop around for homeowners insurance quotes in New York from a range of carriers.
 To weigh the best New York home insurance options, we considered price, policy options available, claims process, interaction and customer service and billing and payment process.

 New York Central Mutual Insurance